Im-Rises/Chip8topia/README.md

 Major:

+- [-] Implement all four planes for Xo-Chip !!!
 - [ ] Understnad why it doesn't draw correclty on t8nk game when drawing the main screen above the background drawing menu
 - [ ] Correct Xo-Chip Emulation (ram size etc...) (add a different error code depending if it is the Cpu, Ppu, etc...)